Human Centered Design Intern Blog 2018

 What got you interested in the design process and HCD?

 I have always been interested in this bridge between humans and nature.
 I like learning about how people modify and influence nature and how [nature] becomes a part of society.
-As an undergrad I was searching for where to study that.
+As an undergrad I was searching for how I could study that.
 I started with botany but that was very plant focused....I wanted to find the human element.
-I worked in a Native American reservation in Wisconsin where I worked on how their culture used and celebrated the natural plants.
+I later worked in a Native American reservation in Wisconsin where I worked on how their culture used and celebrated the natural plants.

 One day I met this guy, who literally had a warehouse filled with a huge map of the state of Wisconsin.
 They were using this to test different places for recreational sites in Wisconsin, this sent me on a path towards understanding how landscape architecture and ecology intersected.